-The Investment Committee oversees and makes investment recommendations to the Boards of Directors to support NeuRAs research and associated infrastructure.
+The Investment Committee oversees and makes investment recommendations to the Boards of Directors to support NeuRA's research and associated infrastructure.
 This committee is a joint committee, providing oversight of the activities of Neuroscience Research Australia, its NeuRA Division and the Mindgardens Neuroscience Network and its subsidiaries, Neuroscience Research Australia Foundation and the Schizophrenia Research Institute.
-The trustees directors of the Investment Committee during the period were: C Cameron and P Schofield.
+Directors who were members of the Investment Committee during the period were: C Cameron and P Schofield.

-STRATEGY COMMITTEE
+STRATEGY & IMPLEMENTATION COMMITTEE

-The Strategy committee oversees and makes recommendations to the Board to support the delivery of NeuRA's vision and mission through the development, implementation and monitoring of strategic plans.
+The Strategy & Implementation committee oversees and makes recommendations to the Board to support the delivery of NeuRA's vision and mission through the development, implementation and monitoring of strategic plans.
 This committee provides oversight of the strategic activities of the NeuRA Division.
-The trustees directors of the Strategy Committee during the period were: P Schofield.
+Directors who were members of the Strategy & Implementation Committee during the period were: P Schofield.